ctrlplusb/react-universally/README.md

 |  |- server // The built server module
 |
 |- src  // All the source code
-|  |- server // The server bundle source
+|  |- server // The server bundle entry and specific source
-|  |- universalMiddleware // the universal middleware bundle source
+|  |- universalMiddleware // the universal middleware bundle entry and specific source
-|  |- client // The client bundle source
+|  |- client // The client bundle entry and specific source
 |  |- shared // The shared code between the bundles
-|     |- universal // Shared code that is suitable for web or node bundles
+|     |- universal // Shared code that is suitable for any of the bundles
-|     |               (i.e. any of the bundles)
-|     |- node      // Shared code that is suitable for node bundles
+|     |- node      // Shared code that is suitable for the node bundles
-|                     (i.e. our server or universalMiddleware bundles)
+|                     (i.e. the server or universalMiddleware bundles)
 |- tools
 |  |- development // Tool for hot reloading development
 |  |